Using liteAPI webhooks

 event_name

-The event type (for example: booking.prebook, booking.book, booking.amendment).
+The event type (for example: booking.prebook, booking.book, booking.amendment, or flight.book.confirmed).

 request